curio-team/github-classroom-lock/README.md

 5. `npm run dev` to run vite and compile the frontend (watching for changes)
 6. `php artisan serve` to run the server
 7. Open `http://localhost:8000` in your browser
-8. Run `php artisan migrate --seed` to create the database and seed it with some test data
+8. Run `php artisan migrate` to create the database

 ## Access Token